zpneal/US_bill_sponsorship_data/README.md

 # US Bill Sponsorship Data
 This repo contains data on bill sponsorship in the US Senate and US House of Representatives from 1973 (93rd session) to 2019 (115th session).

 The data take the form of separate bipartite incidence matrices for each session and chamber.
 In a given matrix **M**, M<sub>ik</sub> = 1 if legislator *i* sponsored bill *k*, and otherwise is 0.
 The row names contain the legislator's name, party affiliation, state, and GovTrackID.
-The column names identify the bill; these data include only bills and joint resolutions because only these have the force of law if passed.
+The column names identify the bills; these data include only bills and joint resolutions because only these have the force of law if passed.

 There are a couple cautions about these data:
 * They do not distinguish a bill's *sponsor* (the first person named on the bill) and its *co-sponsors* (all subsequently named sponsors).